Ruhe-Tawhid, Nafye Obudiate GheireKhoda

 The topic of Ruhe-Tawhid, Nafye Obudiate GheireKhoda is also the name of a chapter in the book Tarhe-Kolie Andishe-Islami in Quran (i.e. General plan of Islamic thoughts in the Quran); and its contents are the matters of that chapter but in a vaster volume.
 Seyyed Ali Khamenei has utilized 78 Tawhidi-related verses of the Quran in the mentioned article.

 Ruhe-Tawhid, Nafye Obudiate GheireKhoda, --apart from being an article-- has been published as a separate book by "Islamic publications" --relating to Society of Seminary Teachers of Qom.
-And is known as the most Quranic article of «Monotheism perspective» (book), that was written by the handwriting of Seyyed Ali Khamenei, and has been published in the book of "Monotheistic Perspective" besides four other articles (of other scholars/scientists).
+And is known as the most Quranic article of «Monotheism perspective» (book), that was written in the handwriting of Seyyed Ali Khamenei, and has been published in the book of "Monotheistic Perspective" besides four other articles (of other scholars/scientists).